-Spousal impoverishment rules under §1924 of the Act are not used to determine eligibility of individuals with a community spouse for the special home and community-based waiver group.
-The state uses regular posteligibility rules for individuals with a community spouse.
+Spousal impoverishment rules under section 1924 of the Act are not used to determine eligibility of individuals with a community spouse for the special home and community-based waiver group.
+The state uses regular post-eligibility rules for individuals with a community spouse.

 (Complete Item B-5-b (SSI State).
 Do not complete Item B-5-d)

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.
+Note: The following selections apply for the time period after September 30, 2027 (or other date as required by law).

 b.
-Regular Post-Eligibility Treatment of Income: SSI State.
+Regular Post-Eligibility Treatment of Income: Section 1634 State and SSI Criteria State after September 30, 2027 (or other date as required by law).

-The state uses the post-eligibility rules at 42 CFR 435.726 for individuals who do not have a spouse or have a spouse who is not a community spouse as specified in §1924 of the Act.
+The state uses the post-eligibility rules at 42 CFR § 435.726 for individuals who do not have a spouse or have a spouse who is not a community spouse as specified in ?1924 of the Act.
 Payment for home and community-based waiver services is reduced by the amount remaining after deducting the following allowances and expenses from the waiver participant's income: